 - Your site takes more than three seconds to load.
 After 3 seconds, visitors navigate away from a website;

-- You don’t have a mobile version of your store or any responsive features.
+- You don’t have a mobile version of your store.
 This inhibits customers and hinders their interaction with your store;

 - Your store has a low ranking position.
 Google takes page speed into account when ranking.